Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 [Jack Hodgkinson]: https://github.com/jhodgdev

 **Current status:** Originally written for Liqwid by [Emily Martins].
 Rewritten by [Jack Hodgkinson].
-Required review from [Emily Martins], especially wrt the section on tracking global state.
+Required review from [Emily Martins], especially the section on staking pools.

 ---